HsunTsai/react-storybook-jsx-starter/README.md

 Runs airbnb linting config.<br>
 Please refer to `.eslintrc` for more details in rules that are excluded/added from the initial Airbnb configuration, which can be found [here](https://www.npmjs.com/package/eslint-config-airbnb)
+Notice: If developer using visual code IDE, download `eslint` and `prettier` extensions to help you develop.

 ### `yarn build`